 In March 2014 we redesigned our building's landscaping.
 Weeds were removed by hand to avoid using harmful chemicals.
 The plants in the new garden were carefully selected to be drought-tolerant, requiring minimal water.
 Since about 50% of water for irrigation is wasted due to evaporation, wind, or run-off, we installed an efficient drip irrigation system.
 Our garden also features two artificial dry river beds which not only collect water when it rains but also help prevent water run-off to the street.
 As part of the new landscaping project, we installed a bicycle rack.
 The U.S. Energy Information Administration reports that an average car emits 20lbs of CO2 per gallon of gas used.
 Since we installed this new bike rack, two of our employees who both live more than 20 miles away from our office started riding bicycles on a regular basis.
 This helps reduce CO2 emissions by almost 50lbs per day.

-here are 16 lights at the entrance of our building.
-When we first moved in to this building a few years ago, these light bulbs stayed on all night on a timer which the previous owner had set.
-We immediately noticed the wasteful light energy consumption in this area.
-The first step we took was to replace the light bulbs with CFL's, then we reduced the number of lights from 16 to 6 while maintaining the aesthetic of the area by selecting those light bulbs in an orderly manner.
+There are 16 light fixtures at the entrance of our building.
+When we first moved in a few years ago, these light bulbs stayed on all night on a timer which the previous owner had set.
+We immediately noticed how wasteful this light energy consumption was.
+The first step we took was to replace the light bulbs with CFL's, then we reduced the number of lights from 16 to 6 while maintaining the aesthetics and safety of the area by carefully selecting the placement of those lights.